imagesid/AI-Theory-Project/README.md

     Set to 1 if enemy is in the left side
     Set to 1 if enemy is in the back side

+    Set to 1 if border is in the front side
+    Set to 1 if border is in the right side
+    Set to 1 if border is in the left side
+    Set to 1 if border is in the back side

     Set to 1 if current direction is to the left
     Set to 1 if current direction is to the right
     Set to 1 if current direction is to the top